awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_6_Cost_Anomaly_Detection/2_Create_monitor.md

 * Enter **20** in the text box and
 * Select **percent above expected spend** from the drop down menu

-A **Summary** is displayed informing the user of the condition in which they will receive anomaly alerts.
+Once above options are configured, a **Summary** is displayed to inform the user of the condition in which they will receive anomaly alerts.

 ![Images/CostAnomaly08.png](/Cost/200_6_Cost_Anomaly_Detection/Images/cost_anomaly_08.png?classes=lab_picture_small)